bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/configuration.rst

 Global Variables
 ^^^^^^^^^^^^^^^^

-The view **Global Variables** shows you all global variables which are defined for every application.
-They can be configured on the project or set in the :ref:`app-yaml` file.
-You can switch the environment at the top.
-To add a new variable or edit one click on the :guilabel:`New` or :guilabel:`Pencil` button.
+The view **Global Variables** displays all global variables that are defined for each application.
+The global variables can be configured in the project or set in the :ref:`app-yaml` file.
+You can switch the environment in the drop-down box at the top.

-If you do so your change will be written to the :ref:`app-yaml` file.
-You can reset a global variable to its environment value by clicking on the :guilabel:`Reset` button.
+You can add a new variable by clicking :guilabel:`New` or edit an existing one by clicking the :guilabel:`Pencil` button.
+Any changes will be written directly to the :ref:`app-yaml` file.
+You can reset a global variable to its environment value by clicking the :guilabel:`Reset` button.

 .. figure:: /_images/engine-cockpit/engine-cockpit-configuration-variables.png